cyclus/cyclus/doc/domain_model_document/resource_exchange.rst

 Overview
 ========

-The purpose of the resource exchange process is to model the consumer-supplier interaction in a supply chain, more specifically the nuclear fuel cycle.
+The purpose of the resource exchange process is to agent the consumer-supplier interaction in a supply chain, more specifically the nuclear fuel cycle.
 The process is complicated by the dynamic nature of the simulation, i.e. actors can enter or leave the exchange at any